josh-h/sailmq/README.md

 The broker[broker-a, 192.169.1.2:10911] boot success...
 ```

-### Run RocketMQ in Docker
+### Run SailMQ in Docker

-You can run RocketMQ on your own machine within Docker containers,
+You can run SailMQ on your own machine within Docker containers,
 `host` network will be used to expose listening port in the container.

 **1) Start NameServer**